 The Traditional Latin Mass In Malta

-In the Archdiocese of Malta, the Church of St. Paul’s in Birkirkara has been entrusted with the promotion and the celebration of the liturgy according to the Extraordinary Form of the Roman rite, also known as the Traditional Latin Mass.
+In the Archdiocese of Malta, the Church of St. Paul’s in Birkirkara has been entrusted with the celebration and promotion of the liturgy according to the Extraordinary Form of the Roman rite, also known as the Traditional Latin Mass.

-In the Apostolate of St. Paul Malta the celebration of the Mass according to the Extraordinary Form of the Roman Rite is one part, albeit essential, of the full experience of our community.
-This experience is truly strengthening our community, as it helps to put the Eucharist as the source and the summit of our daily life.
+For the Apostolate of St. Paul Malta this liturgical celebration is one part, albeit essential, of the full experience of our community.
+The Traditional Latin Mass strengthens our community, as it helps to put the Eucharist as the source and the summit of our daily life.

 The Rebirth Of The Traditional Latin Mass In Malta

 In 2016, our Community at St. Paul’s Church felt the need to begin celebrating the Holy Mass according to the Extraordinary Form of the Roman Rite since in Malta this Mass was till then not being celebrated regularly.

 The first Traditional Latin Mass to be celebrated in the Church of St. Paul’s since the introduction of the Novus Ordo in 1970, was celebrated on the Feast of Saint John the Baptist, June 24 2016, the Patron Saint of the Order of Malta, and as such is intimately tied to the history of the Local Church.
 This Mass was celebrated by members of the Priestly Fraternity of the Opera Familia Christi, from the Archdiocese of Ferrara-Comacchio.

 Soon later we began celebrating the Traditional Latin Mass every Sunday.
 The liturgy of all ages helps us to uphold, proclaim, and transmit the faith of the Church.
 It is our common heritage.

 The Experience Of The Apostolate Of St. Paul Malta